The Sacredness of International Church Ministry

 Soaking in the Sacred

 This was a sacred moment.
 A moment amongst hundreds of thousands of moments where John and I have been seeking to serve here in southern France.
+Yet, learning the discipline of:

 Learning to Watch

-Don’t you find that sometimes in our fast-paced society you just want to grasp and hold on to people and experiences for as long as you can?
+Don’t you find that sometimes in our fast-paced society you just want to grasp and hold onto people and experiences for as long as you can?
 Do you find yourself wanting to slow down time in order to soak in the enjoyable experience of just being together with people you love?

 I think that possibly that is one of the better reasons for our world’s over-the-top obsession with photography!
 We desire to capture our special moments in an image in order to linger over them for years to come.
 To be able to document, as well as, to treasure those memorable times is something I love to do, too!

-I absolutely love to be able to obtain that communicative photo for Instagram.
-I don’t enjoy the art of photography to impress in any way.
 No, for me it’s a way to be able to linger, remember, and possibly in an abstract way, to hold people in my heart for when they move out of my life.

 Yet, here I was on our baptismal day at the Mediterranean Sea.
 I looked out over the people that were surrounding me – people from South Sudan to England and from Indonesia to Vancouver, Canada.
 People who are just passing through my life for a season.